 - bend and straighten legs, feet and toes every 30 minutes while seated

 - press the balls of your feet down hard against the floor every so often

 - wear flight socks

-- drink too much coffee and other caffeine-based drinks
+- do not drink too much coffee and other caffeine-based drinks

 - do not take sleeping pills